top of page

 "The Mask of Agamemnon"

-"The Mask of Agamemnon" is an ancient artifact discovered by archeologist Heinrich Schliemann in 1876 at the remains of Mycenae, a city in the northeastern Peloponnese region of Greece.
+"The Mask of Agamemnon" (Fig 1) is an ancient artifact discovered by archeologist Heinrich Schliemann in 1876 at the remains of Mycenae, a city in the northeastern Peloponnese region of Greece.
 This intricately designed funeral mask was made of beaten gold and depicts a man's eyes, nose, and mouth, as well as his beard, hair, and brows.
 It measures approximately 12 inches in height and 8 inches in width.
 Schliemann named the find after the legendary Greek king Agamemnon, who was the leader of the Greeks during the Trojan War.

 At one point before it was dated, some scholars believed it to be a forgery based on Schliemann's tendency to embellish his discoveries and his unprofessional excavation methods.
 Although Schliemann thought the mask was that of Agamemnon, his theory was later disproven.
 It was confirmed to have been created outside of Agamemnon's time, to around 1550-1500 BCE.
 And so, since the mask dates back to the 16th century BCE, we can safely say it was most likely used as a burial mask for a wealthy Mycenaean ruler and not the mythical character from Homer's tales.